KaavyaGala546/KaavyaGala546/README.md

 I’m particularly interested in applied AI, system design, and creating products where technology meets real user behavior.

--   🧠 Currently learning and building projects with advanced AI models.
+- 🧠 Building and experimenting with **applied AI systems**, with a focus on NLP and intelligent data-driven applications
--   💻 Exploring the depths of web development and system design.
+- 💻 Developing **full-stack applications and scalable architectures**, with growing depth in system design
--   🎨 Passionate about design, from UI/UX to video editing.
+- ⚡ Combining **engineering, product thinking, and design** to build solutions that are both functional and user-centric
 ---

 ### 💻 Languages & Tools